conorotompkins/pgh-crime/Data_Problem_Analysis.md

 ![](Data_Problem_Analysis_files/figure-markdown_github/correct%20zone%20percentage%20plot-1.png)

 Zone 6 appears to have the lowest % of correct Zone assignments.
 Southside Flats and Golden Triangle/Civic Arena have most of the incorrect assignments

+Our original question was: What are the drivers of the incorrect assignments?

 ``` r
 df_bad_zones_helper1 <- df %>%